colleenkwilson/Me/README.md

 Scale Blueleaf to best-in-class SaaS | 2019-2022 | Propel Blueleaf to $10M ARR
 Be a great human to others | 2019 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; smile at strangers; call Mom more (and other friends/family members I value);
 Be a physically/mentally healthier me | 2019 (Personal) | Meditate & workout 4x a week.
 Pay it forward 2x a week.
-Grow my technical knowledge and product curiosity | 2019 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company)
+Grow my technical knowledge and product curiosity | 2019 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company)l; spend 1 hr each day learning/exploring Products
 Develop a strong Product network | 2019 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
 Have coffee/lunch with a Product executive 1x month
 Become a better writer and grow my vocabulary | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month
 Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator